Damien Hirst

 About Damien Hirst

 Damien Hirst (b.
-1965) is Britain’s most famous living artist and the provocative enfant terrible of the Young British Artists (YBAs).
-A conceptual artist, painter, printmaker, and sculptor, he is renowned for artworks that confront themes of mortality, beauty, science, medicine, and technology.
-Often deliberately provocative, Hirst’s art has sparked debate and controversy while reshaping the public’s understanding of contemporary art.
-By mastering the art of self-promotion, he transformed the traditional image of the romantic artist into that of a global entrepreneur, redefining the relationship between creativity and commerce.
+1965) is Britain’s most famous living artist and a defining figure of contemporary art.
+Emerging as the provocative enfant terrible of the Young British Artists (YBAs), Hirst is internationally renowned as a conceptual artist, painter, printmaker, and sculptor.
+His work confronts themes of mortality, beauty, science, medicine, and belief, often courting controversy while reshaping public perceptions of contemporary art.
+Through a masterful use of self-promotion, Hirst redefined the role of the artist as a global cultural entrepreneur, blurring boundaries between creativity and commerce.

-Alongside fellow YBAs Tracey Emin, Sarah Lucas, and Liam Gillick, Damien Hirst rose to prominence in the late 1980s.
-While studying at Goldsmiths College in London, he curated the groundbreaking Freeze exhibition in 1988, a formative moment in British contemporary art.
-The show attracted the attention of collector Charles Saatchi, who became Hirst’s early patron.
-Inspired by Marcel Duchamp’s concept of the readymade, Hirst created some of his most controversial works by placing dead animals in formaldehyde.
-In 1995, he won the Turner Prize with the striking installation Mother and Child (Divided), a bisected cow and calf.
-His iconic preserved shark, The Physical Impossibility of Death in the Mind of Someone Living (1991), became the centerpiece of Saatchi’s landmark exhibition Sensation at the Royal Academy in 1997.
+Alongside fellow YBAs Tracey Emin, Sarah Lucas, and Liam Gillick, Hirst rose to prominence in the late 1980s.
+While studying at Goldsmiths College, University of London, he curated the seminal Freeze exhibition in 1988, a turning point in British contemporary art.
+The exhibition attracted the attention of collector Charles Saatchi, who became an early patron.
+Influenced by Marcel Duchamp and the concept of the readymade, Hirst produced some of his most controversial works using dead animals preserved in formaldehyde.
+In 1995, he won the Turner Prize for Mother and Child (Divided), and his preserved shark, The Physical Impossibility of Death in the Mind of Someone Living (1991), became the centerpiece of Sensation at the Royal Academy in 1997.

-Beyond large-scale installations, Damien Hirst is also celebrated for his paintings and limited edition prints.
-His most recognized series include the vibrant Spot Paintings and the ethereal Butterfly Prints, both of which explore repetition, variation, and the cycle of life.
-Produced in highly collectible limited editions, these prints reflect Hirst’s ongoing engagement with themes of order, chance, and beauty.
-Today, Damien Hirst remains one of the most influential and controversial figures in contemporary art, with paintings, sculptures, and prints that continue to inspire debate and captivate collectors worldwide.
+Beyond large-scale installations, Damien Hirst is also celebrated for his paintings and highly collectible limited edition prints.
+Iconic series such as the Spot Paintings and Butterfly Prints explore repetition, chance, order, and the cycle of life.
+Produced in carefully controlled editions, these works remain central to his practice and highly sought after by collectors.
+Today, Hirst continues to be one of the most influential and debated figures in contemporary art, with artworks that remain globally recognized, exhibited, and collected.

 02